moskytw/slak/README.md

 # Slak

 Slak is a command line tool for collecting data from Slack.
-And make you act like a pro when using it. ⚡️
+And make you look like a pro when using it. ⚡️

 ```bash